catseye/Chrysoberyl/README.markdown

     markdown
     PyYaml

-As of this writing, it takes my computer about eight seconds to load, and check the data and render the templates.
+As of this writing, it takes my computer about fifteen seconds to load, and check the data and render the templates (excluding documentation nodes.)

-The JSON file is, as of this writing, less than 500K, meaning that, at broadband speeds it only takes a couple of seconds to download, making it feasible to implement a client-side query engine for Chrysoberyl in Javascript.
+The JSON file is, as of this writing, less than 600K, meaning that, at broadband speeds it only takes a couple of seconds to download, making it feasible to implement a client-side query engine for Chrysoberyl in Javascript.
 The size of this file could also be reduced, possibly